 Neck Wallet – For those who fear being pick-pocketed or just don’t like carrying a wallet in your pocket, the neck wallet is for you.
 It also contains an RFID blocker.
 We see a lot of people wearing lanyards and fanny packs in the parks…and this is a step up from both of those things.
 (That is, unless you buy this rad “space kittens” fanny pack!)

-UltraSlim Travel Umbrella – Not only is this travel umbrella “UltraSlim,” but it is windproof and has a lifetime guarantee.
-We have ruined so a few umbrellas that have been caught by gusts of wind at Walt Disney World (Epcot under Spaceship Earth always seems to be their downfall), so this actually is important.
+Repel Travel Umbrella – This travel umbrella is compact, windproof, and has a lifetime guarantee.
+We have ruined so a few umbrellas that have been caught by gusts of wind at Walt Disney World, so this actually is important.

-SPF Sun Hat – Sarah has 4 (no joke!) different colors of this same cheap and fashionable sun hat, and wears them in the parks to keep the sun off of her face, and to stay cool.
+SPF Sun Hat – Sarah has several different colors of this cheap and fashionable sun hat, and wears them in the parks to keep the sun off of her face, and to stay cool.
 They are breathable and lightweight.
 The only downside is their large size, which makes them difficult to pack (we recommend carrying them on).

-OluKai Ohana Sandal – Sarah has a few pairs of these fashionable sandals that perfectly combine comfort and cuteness, and provide enough comfort so your feet won’t hurt after logging miles in the parks.
+Crocs LiteRide Sandal or OluKai Ohana Sandal – Sarah several types sandals (the Crocs listed first are her most recent addition) that perfectly combine comfort and cuteness, and provide enough comfort so your feet won’t hurt after logging miles in the parks.